 Additionally, schools are the perfect learning ground for children to model good environmental behaviors and experiment with sustainability initiatives.
 Schools which fully embrace the green schools ethos provide opportunities for growth, problem solving and leadership, and this provides powerful learning opportunities for students to try new things and develop into leaders and changemakers inside the school community.
 For examples of truly inspiring schools and organisations which have successfully embraced sustainability, I've previously written a series of exciting case studies.

 It's also important to recognize the difference between children who are simply environmentally aware and those who feel empowered to create change.
 A key aim of any 21st Century education system must surely be to create leaders and engaged citizens capable of creating a brighter future.
 The worst possible outcome would be that we create a new generation of young people who feel hopeless and depressed about the worsening environmental condition of our planet, but who are unwilling or poorly prepared to find solutions to the challenges we face.

-Experiential education (or hands-on education) is one of the most powerful tools and approaches for creating environmental awareness and stewards for change.
-Outdoortopia's Cycle of Sustainability Action is a useful model for sparking change in our communities and cultivating the changemaker mindset.
+Experiential education (or hands-on education) is one of the most powerful tools and approaches for creating environmental awareness and stewardship.
+The Changemaker Cycle by Outdoortopia is a useful model for sparking change in our communities and cultivating the changemaker mindset.
 Without cultivating and encouraging young people to become active agents of change in the wider community, it's going to be very challenging to nurture tomorrow's environmental stewards.

 A Better 21st Century World